hackademia-2-0-learningjourney/github-pr-practice/README.md

 Fork this repo to your account
 Insert your name and create a pull-request to the main repo.

-1. Gaurav Shah
+1. Karan shreesh
-2. Your name here, edit this line
+2. hellow orld